 Employment law can be a minefield and if you are not confident on this you can consult a HR Consultant or an Employment Law specialist such as Solicitor.
 You are obliged to carry employer’s liability insurance by law.

-Setting up a business is not all about logos and branding and whilst these things are important to the business it is often the things you don’t see that can make or break a company.
+Setting up a business is not all about logos and branding.
+Whilst these things are important to the business it is often the things you don’t see that can make or break a company.
 Don’t get caught out!
 For further help and advice call us on 01925 937070.

 Share this post: